DENTAL AMALGAM REMOVAL

 What is dental amalgam?

 Dental amalgam is a mixture of metal alloy and liquid mercury.
 It has been used to fill cavities for over 100 years. (see history of amalgam below).
 It is sometimes referred to as: silver filling or mercury filling.
-The main component of the material is 50% mercury which is the 5th most poisonous, non-radioactive metal on the planet!
+The main component of the material is 50% mercury which is one of the top 5 most poisonous substances on the planet!

 In 1991, the World Health Organization (WHO) confirmed that mercury contained in dental amalgam is “the greatest source of mercury vapor in non-industrialized settings, exposing the concerned population to mercury levels significantly exceeding those set for food and for air”.